choeffer/360pibot/docs/install.rst

 .. note::

-    The created ``docs/build`` folder is added to the .gitignore file and will therefore not be tracked by git.
+    The created ``docs/_build`` folder is added to the .gitignore file and will therefore not be tracked by git.
 This folder contains the output after building the docs.

-If using a virtual environment
+If using a virtual environment to install the two modules

 .. code-block:: console